 With all of the changes and goodbyes in an MK’s life, they will often crave consistency of some sort.
 For a young child that maybe their car seat, a blanket or toy.
 It could even be your display table that you stand beside every church!
 As kids get older, they will want to have something in their life that stays consistent.
 Music can go with them anywhere as they can play their favourite songs on any piano wherever you are.

-OBSTACLE #2: LANGUAGE BARRIERS - When your family first moves to a new country or area, your child has to start life over with a new language.
+OBSTACLE: LANGUAGE BARRIERS WITH A TEACHER - When your family first moves to a new country or area, your child has to start life over with a new language.
 Although kids tend to pick up a new language quickly, musical terms are not necessarily the first vocabulary words they learn.
 Usually, there will be a transition time when your family is acclimating to a new culture and language before you can start pursuing interests such as music.

 A SOLUTION: Learning music may help your child socially during furloughs, college and anytime they are in their passport country.
 Musicians often connect very quickly because they can communicate in more ways than just their words.
 Kids who take music also have the confidence that comes from working hard to learn a skill!